Skip to Content

 Ingredients

-• 1 heart of celery, diced (about 5 stalks)
+• 1 heart of celery diced (aroud 5 stalks)

-• 10 cloves of garlic, finely diced or minced
+• 10 cloves garlic finely diced or minced

 • 3 tablespoons ground sage